joopringelberg/perspectives-react-integrated-client/README.md

 * `perspectives-proxy`

 The latter module is not required by the App itself, but as an external dependency by both `perspectives-core` and `perspectives-react`.
 Hence it is listed as a dependency in `package.json`.

+### System and user instances
+This client creates instances for `User`, `TrustedCluster` and `Systeem` if they cannot be found in its Couchdb.
+The instances are loaded from the file "src/model/systeemInstanties.crl".